grizzCode/Ive_been_setup/RBENV.md

 ```
 ### Locally
 * Application-specific version numbers are stored in .ruby-version.

+Run commands in directory where project is located.
 ```
 rbenv local 2.5.1	              Use Ruby 2.5.1 in project rbenv local --unset	            Undo above